 # Add to your Claude Code skills

-Orchestrates 18-100 AI agents across 8 phases to produce audit reports with verified PoC exploits.
+Orchestrates 18-100 AI agents across 8 phases to produce audit reports with verified PoC exploits — for smart contracts and L1 node-client infrastructure.

-Supports EVM/Solidity, Solana/Anchor, Aptos Move, and Sui Move.
+Supports EVM/Solidity, Solana/Anchor, Aptos Move, Sui Move, Soroban/Stellar, DAML/Canton, and L1 Go/Rust node clients.

 macOS: Also run